All Episodes

 Hello, Jason.

-Uh great, great example, by the way, keeping things in perspective.
+Great example, by the way, keeping things in perspective.

-A much easier way of doing so, it seems to me would have been to side with Taiwan instead of communist China in their bid for membership in the UN.
+A much easier way of doing so, it seems to me, would have been to side with Taiwan instead of communist China in their bid for membership in the U.N.

-Uh there was there a connection there?
+Is there a connection there?

 Things don't work out that cleanly.